namtoki/English/memo/meeting.md

 Preface
 > The main purpose of today’s meeting is to `address` each other’s questions,
 > but
-> I also see this as an opportunity for us to get to know each other for future collaboration.
+> I also see this as an opportunity for us to `get to know` each other for future collaboration.
 >
 > (Of course,)
 > we’ll `go over` the Excel file you answered the other day,
 > but
-> we also want to clarify as much as possible any unanswered parts from this Q&A list.
+> we also want to clarify (as much as possible) any unanswered parts from this Q&A list.
 >
 > And `feel free to` discuss anything else as well!
->
-> Any questions?

 Introduction
 > (Alright,)
 > (first,)
 > let us introduce ourselves from the Masimo side.
 >
-> (That said,)
+> (`That said,`)
-> it’ll just be a quick intro where we show our faces, mention our names, and briefly share our background related to TWS.
+> it’ll just be a quick intro `where` we show our faces, mention our names, and briefly share our background related to TWS.
 >
 > ...
 >